From BR Bullpen

-Landenberger was bumped up to the class A Western League with the Colorado Springs Sky Sox in 1951 and again he hit well with a .314 average and 10 four-baggers in 147 games, actually he was just warming up for 1952.
-He was with the Sky Sox again in '52 doing just about everything but sell hotdogs.
-Ken would lead the Western League with 112 runs, hits with 183 and RBIs with 133. he also hit for a .315 average, just 5 points off the league leader and smacked 26 homers to top things off.
+Landenberger was bumped up to the class A Western League with the Colorado Springs Sky Sox in 1951 and again he hit well with a .314 average and 10 four-baggers in 147 games.
+Actually, he was just warming up for 1952.
+He was with the Sky Sox again that year, doing just about everything but sell hot dogs.
+Ken led the Western League with 112 runs, 183 hits and 133 RBIs.
+He also hit for a .315 average, just 5 points off the league leader, and smacked 26 homers to top things off.
 Yes, he did make the All-Star team.
 The only downer was his team lost the league title by one game to the Denver Bears.
-Ken was then rewarded with a late September call to comiskey Park where he would make it into two games, going 1-for-5 at the plate for the third place Chicago White Sox.
-Unknown at the time this was the sum total of Ken's major league time.
+Ken was then rewarded with a late September call to Comiskey Park where he made it into two games, going 1-for-5 at the plate for the third-place Chicago White Sox.
+Unknown at the time, this would be the sum total of Ken's major league time.

-Landenberger would have two good back to back seasons with the Memphis Chickasaws of the Southern Association in 1953 hitting .256 with 16 home runs and also in 1954 he hit .294 with 24 round trippers.
-To top it off in 1955 he hit .293 with 20 homers and played 145 games and the Chicago White Sox let him get sucked up by the Seattle Rainiers of the Pacific Coast League in the 1955 minor league draft.
-Ken would play three more years in the high minors with a .306 batting average figure and hit a total of 55 home runs.
-Searching for answers to all this we find that Ken also held a player-manager position in the 1957-58 seasons.
-He would also manage full time in the 1959-60 Years.
-Landenberger had spent eleven active seasons in the minors, hitting at an even .300 average with 169 home runs while appearing in 1,389 games.
+Landenberger had two good back-to-back seasons with the Memphis Chickasaws of the Southern Association in 1953 and 1954, hitting .256 with 16 home runs the first year, and .294 with 24 round trippers the second.
+To top it off, in 1955 he hit .293 with 20 homers and played 145 games.
+The Chicago White Sox let him get picked up by the Seattle Rainiers of the Pacific Coast League in the 1955 minor league draft.
+Ken played three more years in the high minors with a .306 batting average figure and hit a total of 55 home runs.
+Ken also held a player-manager position in the 1957 and 1958 seasons.
+He also managed full time in 1959 and 1960.
+Landenberger spent eleven active seasons in the minors, hitting at an even .300 average with 169 home runs while appearing in 1,389 games.

-Ken had been a minor league manager since 1957, stepping down from the Selma job of the Alabama-Florida League just two weeks before his death.
-His life was sadly cut short when he died of Leukemia on July 28, 1960 in Cleveland, Ohio, the day before his 32nd birthday.
+Ken had been a minor league manager since 1957 when he stepped down from the Selma Cloverleafs job of the Alabama-Florida League just two weeks before his death.
+His life was sadly cut short by leukemia on July 28, 1960, in Cleveland, OH, the day before his 32nd birthday.

 Year-by-Year Managerial Record